MPC-Berkeley/barc/docs/README.md

 Be careful with the battery.
 For your safety:
 * Never leave the battery charging while unattended.
 * Never let the voltage drop below 6.0V
-* Never charge the battery to over 8.4V (the charger should atuomatically shut off at 8.4 V).
+* Never charge the battery to over 8.4V (the charger should automatically stop charging at 8.4 V).
 * Never charge the battery at higher than 5.0Amps
 * When the car is not in use, don’t leave the battery connected to the ESC or the buck converter.